Overview of Travel Health and Safety

 Travelers who have diarrhea will need to take measures to prevent dehydration, especially during prolonged episodes.

 Adults can replace fluids and electrolytes (body salts) by eating salted crackers and drinking plenty of nonalcoholic, noncaffeinated beverages and soups.
-If there is any question about the purity of the water source, make sure all beverages and soups are prepared with purified water.
+If the purity of the water source is questionable, make sure all beverages and soups are prepared with purified water.

 If signs of dehydration appear (dizziness, weakness, dry skin, sunken eyes, deep-yellow urine, reduction or lack of tears and urine), seek medical help immediately.
 Dehydration can quickly become serious for infants, children, and the elderly.